 Encounters with the natural world brings a sense of balance and relief from everyday stressors and also rekindles a sense of belonging and connection with the world at large.
 (Zeller, 2006)

 re:Cultivate uses horticulture activities – like cultivating gardens, plants, and spending time in nature – as a path toward healing that connects people to the healing powers of nature.
 Horticulture activities teach us about nurturance, attentiveness, consistency, patience, mindfulness, and problem solving in a way that we can then apply to our own path toward healing.
 Tending to nature also serves as a metaphor for the care and attention we all need as we tend to our own growth and restoration.

-February 22, 2017: Outdoor Guided Meditation from 4:00 PM - 5:30 PM (Banning House) For students who find healing in nature and natural spaces, join us at the Banning House where you will be guided in an outdoor meditation.
+June 1, 2017: Guided Meditation 5:30 PM - 7:30 PM - For students who find healing in nature and natural spaces, join us for a guided outdoor meditation.
 Meditation can help students affected by trauma learn to connect more with their present moment experience, feel more grounded and relaxed, as well as become more aware of their minds and bodies.
+Registration required.

 Horticulture activities have been shown to help improve individual’s physical, psychological, and social well-being.
 Working in a garden, with plants, or in another natural setting is believed to give people impacted by trauma, psychological and emotional distance from negative emotions, distractions and reminders, and restoring their ability to heal and attend to the present moment in a more joyful way.

 Horticulture has been shown to help (Chalquist, 2009; Renzetii & Follingstand, 2015; Sempik, Aldridge, & Becker, 2003):

 Fostering emotional restoration